unCrunch/Simple-Announcement-System/README.md

-A simple annoucement system made using Django
+A simple announcement system made using Django